hearbenchmark/hear-validator/README.md

 ![HEAR2021](https://neuralaudio.ai/assets/img/hear-header-sponsor.jpg)
 # HEAR 2021 Submission Validator

-This package provides a command-line tool validator to verify that a python module follows the HEAR 2021 [common API](https://neuralaudio.ai/hear2021-holistic-evaluation-of-audio-representations.html#common-api).
+This package provides a command-line tool to verify that a python module follows the HEAR 2021 [common API](https://neuralaudio.ai/hear2021-holistic-evaluation-of-audio-representations.html#common-api).

 For full details on the HEAR 2021 NeurIPS competition please visit the